Nonlinear noise excitation of intermittent stochastic PDEs and the topology of LCA groups: Some examples

 for $t,x>0$.
-Such SPDEs appear to be new.
-Therefore, let us expend a few lines and make the following amusing observation as an aside: From the perspective of these SPDEs, the most natural case is the drift-free case where $\delta=\nicefrac{-1}2$.
+Moreover, $\xi_h$ denotes a space--time white noise on $(0,\infty)\times(0,\infty)$ whose control measure is proportional to $x^{-1}\, \d t \,\d x\,\1_{(0,\infty)^2}(t,x)$ [the restriction of the Haar measure on $\R_+\times{\mathbf R}_{>0}^\times$ to $(0,\infty)\times{\mathbf R}_{>0}^\times$].
+We expend a few lines and make the following amusing observation as an aside: from the perspective of these SPDEs, the most natural case is the drift-free case where $\delta =\nicefrac{-1}2$.
 In that case, the underlying L\'evy process $X$ is the exponential martingale, as was noted earlier.
 The exponential martingale is one of the archetypal classical examples of an intermittent process \cite{ZRS}.
 Moreover, $X$ is centered when $\delta=\nicefrac{-1}2$ in the sense that $\E X_t$ is the group identity.
-Interestingly enough, the exponential martingale is natural in other sense as well: (1) The process $X$ is Gaussian [it is the image of a real-valued Gaussian process under the exponential map]; and (2) $X$ has quadratic variation $t$; i.e.,
+Interestingly enough, the exponential martingale is natural in other sense as well: (1) The process $X$ is a natural candidate for being a ``Gaussian'' process with values in the group $\R^\times_{>0}$ in the sense that $X$ is the image of a real-valued Gaussian process under the exponential map; and (2) $X$ has quadratic variation $t$, that is,

-This can be verified by direct elementary means. \end{example}
+This property can be verified by standard methods. \end{example}